rishav-learnerml/rishav-learnerml/README.md

 </h3>

 <h2 align="center">
-I'm a Full-Stack Web Developer 💻, Software Engineer 🤵, Competitive Programmer 🎮 and a Machine Learning Enthhusiast 🤖!
+I'm a Full-Stack Developer 💻, Software Engineer 🤵, Competitive Programmer 🎮 and a Machine Learning Enthhusiast 🤖!
 </h2>

 From developing projects to doing research-works and by solving problems I'm upgrading myself each day to get better than yesterday.
 I would be eager to work in any field, not limited to the ones listed above, and I would consider it worthwhile to take up projects out of my comfort zone in an environment that would foster learning at an even pace.